-The first year consists of a rotating internship with three months as the intern on the head and neck surgical service at Loma Linda University Medical Center, three months of general surgery, and a month-long rotations in SICU, plastic surgery, neurosurgery, cardiothoracic surgery, anesthesia, andemergency medicine.
+The first year consists of a rotating internship with six months on the otolaryngology service at Loma Linda University Medical Center and one month each on anesthesia, neurosurgery, SICU, plastic surgery, oral and maxillofacial surgery and general surgery.

 The third year expands upon the skills developed in the first two years.
 Increasing responsibilities are reflected in the resident's involvement in patient consultation, continuation of experience in managing patients seen in the outpatient clinic, and refining diagnostic and treatment skills.
 Rotations on the laryngology, otology, facial plastic and rhinology services allow for rapid growth of the resident’s surgical skills and medical knowledge.

-The final year of otolaryngology is one of total responsibility involving administrative duties pertaining to scheduling, residency training, teaching assignments, and solidification of surgical skills.
-This year the resident will oversee the care of all patients on the assigned otolaryngology service and will spend four months as chief at each of our three hospitals.
-This experience prepares the chief resident for certification in the specialty of otolaryngology - head and neck surgery.
+The final year of otolaryngology is one of maximum responsibility including significant administrative duties as well as solidification of surgical skills.
+This year the resident will oversee the care of all patients on the assigned otolaryngology service and will spend three months as chief at each of our three hospitals.
+This experience prepares the resident for independent practice and board certification in the specialty of otolaryngology - head and neck surgery.

-Loma Linda University Medical Center is a 427 bed tertiary care hospital that is the level I trauma center and only academic teaching hospital in the Inland Empire which has a population of over 4 million and represents the third largest metropolitan area in California.
+Loma Linda University Medical Center is a 507 bed tertiary care hospital that is the level I trauma center and the only academic teaching hospital in the Inland Empire which has a population of over 4.5 million and represents the third largest metropolitan area in California.
 Complex head and neck resections with microvascular reconstruction, airway reconstruction, and skull base cases are performed at this hospital.

-Loma Linda University Surgical Hospital is a 28 (20 fully private) bed hospital where short stay and outpatient surgeries are performed.
-This is a recently opened facility with 6 operating suites with full spectrum led lighting, ceiling mounted HD montors and video towers and surgical robotics.
+Loma Linda University Surgical Hospital is a 28 bed hospital where short stay and outpatient surgeries are performed.
+This facility boasts 8 operating suites with full spectrum LED lighting, ceiling mounted HD monitors and video towers and surgical robotics.
 Over 200 thyroid and parathyroid surgeries are performed a year here as well as 200+ endoscopic sinus cases.

-Centrally located in the city of Moreno Valley, Riverside County Regional Medical Center (RCRMC) is a 520,000 square foot state-of-the-art tertiary care and Level II adult and pediatric facility.
-RCRMC has 439 licensed beds, 12 operating rooms, a helipad located adjacent to the Trauma Center as well as adult, pediatric and neonatal intensive care units.
-This hospital is staffed by head and neck oncology, rhinology, otology, and pediatric otolaryngology attendings on a weekly rotating basis and exists to care for the underserved residents of Riverside County, which is home to 2.5 million people.
+Centrally located in the city of Moreno Valley, Riverside University Health System Medical Center is a 520,000 square foot state-of-the-art tertiary care and Level II adult and pediatric facility.
+RUHSMC has 439 licensed beds, 12 operating rooms, a trauma center as well as adult, pediatric and neonatal intensive care units.
+This hospital is staffed by head and neck oncology, rhinology, otology, and pediatric otolaryngology faculty on a weekly rotating basis and exists to care for the underserved residents of Riverside County, which is home to 2.5 million people.

 The Jerry L. Pettis Memorial Veterans Affairs Medical Center is a 560-bed facility located in the city of Loma Linda, just a few blocks from Loma Linda University Medical Center.
 Serving over 57,000 veterans, the hospital provides a wide variety of services through inpatient, outpatient and home care programs.
-This hospital is staffed by four attendings in otology and head and neck oncology but attendings in rhinology, facial plastics and laryngology also perform cases there on an as needed basis.
+This hospital is staffed by faculty in otology, head and neck oncology, rhinology, facial plastics and laryngology.

 Stipend and benefits